Jurong: 101 Special Training School

-Following the invasion of Thailand in the beginning of December in 1941, the Imperial Japanese Army was rapidly heading southwards down the Malay Peninsula towards Singapore.
+Following the invasion of Thailand in the beginning of December 1941, the Imperial Japanese Army was rapidly heading southwards down the Malay Peninsula towards Singapore.
 It was rather obvious, by then, to many that a Japanese military assault on the island was nearly imminent.
 In light of the oncoming threat, the Oriental Mission of the UK's Special Operations Executive chose to set up a training institution/school in Singapore to assist and train members of possible anti-Japanese resistance movements throughout Japanese-occupied British Malaya and, later, Singapore.

 One proposed site for the training base was at Pulau Ubin.
-However, the suggestion was dropped for a number of reasons.
+However, the suggestion was dropped due to several reasons.
 Issues such as the difficulty of clearing thick jungle foliage, the cost of building and developing the training base's site, the lack of access to freshwater and the risk of contagious malaria and other diseases made Pulau Ubin unsuitable for a possible location.
-Later on, during the formation of Singapore Armed Forces, the proposed site for the training bases are located at Pasir Laba and Pulau Tekong respectively.
+Later on, during the formation of the Singapore Armed Forces, the proposed site for the training bases were located at Pasir Laba and Pulau Tekong respectively.
 Pasir Laba was the first to be built during the formation of SAF, and set up the live firing zone in the west.
 Pulau Tekong was the second to be built.

-The SOE eventually settled on a small and isolated island known as Tanjong Balai.
-Located at the mouth of Sungei Jurong, the island was where a single man-made structure, consisting of a lone bungalow that was once owned by Jewish businessman Joseph Brook David, was located.
-Apart from the bungalow, the island was also well-hidden amongst the canopy of secondary-type rainforest and what was even better was the convenience of accessing the location either by a boat or by a well-hidden path in the jungle.
+The SOE eventually settled on a small, isolated island known as Tanjong Balai.
+Located at the mouth of Sungei Jurong, the island featured a single man-made structure consisting of a lone bungalow formerly owned by Jewish businessman Joseph Brook David.
+In addition to the bungalow, the island was concealed within a canopy of secondary-type rainforest.
+Its location offered the advantage of accessibility either by boat or via a discreet jungle path.

 With the SOE's settling down at Tanjong Balai, the Number 101 Special Training School was created and mainly trained its personnel in the various fields of sabotage, reconnaissance and espionage to prepare them for resistance efforts against Japanese occupation forces.

 With the invading Japanese military pushing into Singapore by February in 1942, the training base was quickly closed down with the destruction of related documents and the abandonment of the training base Tanjong Balai.
 A new SOE training base was later established in Burma in the former capital city of Myanmar at Rangoon.

-Today, the island of Tanjong Balai and the training base located there is largely unheard-of by many modern-day Singaporeans.
+Today, the island of Tanjong Balai and the training base located there are largely unheard of by many modern-day Singaporeans.
 The island has since been subsumed by Jurong Port after further land-reclamation works were carried out in the 1980s to expand the harbour.